Navigation » List of Schools » Pierce College » Economics » Economics 002 – Principles of Economics II » Spring 2021 » Chapter 5 Practice Quiz

 Question #2

-A decreased over the last fifty years.
+A increased over the last fifty years.

 B increased until ten years ago, and then decreased steadily.

-C increased over the last fifty years.
+C been constant over the last fifty years.

-D been constant over the last fifty years.
+D decreased over the last fifty years.

 Question #3